miguel-ribeiro/sensor-poller/README.md

 # Advantages
 *  This allows to read multiple sensors in a single script, which is dinamycally fed by the contents of the config file.
-*  Updates to the modules can be made without having to modify the keys, names or import files of the reading script.
+*  Updates to the modules can be made without having to modify the keys, names or import names of the reading script.

 ----------
 Tested on IntelEdison for Iot